Orbytale/BeyondMarkdown/README.md

 ## How to Use

-- **For All Content**: Simply start writing in markdown within your character notes.
+- **For All Content**: Simply start writing in markdown within your character or encounter notes.
 BeyondMarkdown will automatically convert your markdown syntax into HTML.
 - **For Content Inside Tags Only**: Wrap the markdown you want to convert in `[ot-markdown]...[/ot-markdown]` tags.
 Adjust the tag via the extension's settings if needed.

 ### Adjusting Settings